 Responsibilities of the Author

 It is the responsibility of the author to prepare his/her manuscript for blind review.
-The author must ensure that his/her work is original and not plagiarized.
+The author must ensure that his/her work is original and neither plagiarized nor written through Artificial Intelligence applications.
 The sources used in the manuscript should be properly cited.
 An author must not submit the same manuscript to another journal when it is currently under review by Kritike.
 It is the responsibility of an author to inform the Editorial Board right away if his/her manuscript is being considered in another journal or publication medium; in such case, KRITIKE will discontinue the review of the manuscript.
 If an author's manuscript is published by Kritike, he/she must adhere to the provisions set in the Copyrights page of the journal.

 All materials published by Kritike are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Kritike supports the Open Access Movement.
 While an article published by Kritike is under the CC BY-NC-ND license, users are allowed to download and use the article for non-commercial use (e.g., research or educational purposes).
 Users are allowed to reproduce the materials in whole but are not allowed to change their contents.
 The copyright of an article published by the journal remains with its author; users are required to acknowledge the original authorship.
 The author of an article has the right to republish his/her work (in whole, in part, or in modified form) upon the condition that Kritike is acknowledged as the original publisher.